Learning

 After You Pass

 Your theory test certificate is valid for 2 years.
-You must pass your practical test within that window — otherwise you'll need to retake the theory.
-Book your practical test as soon as you can after passing your theory, even if you're not yet ready to take it.
-Practical test waiting times can be several months in busy areas.
+Book your practical test as soon as you can after passing your theory — practical test waiting times can be several months in busy areas.

 The Driveli Promise